Lee Oliver reviews a study that suggests caffeine does not boost short-term performance

 Caffeine did not cause an improvement in this type of performance, but it did cause a significant increase in exercise heart rate.
 That being said, the fact that the meantime to complete the trial was 1.2 seconds quicker during the caffeine trial than during the placebo initially looked exciting.
 This is because the level of improvement required by an athlete may be smaller than the level of scientific significance.
 Does this, therefore, suggest that caffeine ingestion would be a worthwhile tactic before competing in events of this nature?
 I believe the answer is no, for the following reason.

 Although no significant differences were found between the performance times when expressed by trial order, the mean performance during the second trial was 1.3 seconds quicker.
-Similarly, the mean time taken to perform the last 750m was 2.6 seconds quicker during the second trial.
+Similarly, the mean time taken to perform the last 750m was 2.6 seconds faster during the second trial.
 This implies that there was a learning effect, or the subjects got better at performing the task once they got used to it.

 The results from this experiment suggest that the most likely cause of caffeine's ergogenic effect in endurance events is that it does stimulate catecholamine release.
 This was borne out by the significant increase in the exercise heart rate found in this experiment because catecholamines accelerate the depolarisation of the sinus node and cause the heart to beat faster.

-The increase in the warm-up and recovery heart rates in this experiment was not significant, though they were clearly elevated during the caffeine trial.
+The increase in the warm-up and recovery heart rates in this experiment was not significant, though they were elevated during the caffeine trial.
 The greater increase in heart rates during the exercise may have been caused by additional catecholamine release stimulated by physical performance.